exorlive/webwrapper/Readme.md

 ## Configuration

-The application settings are saved in two locations, and have the following
+The application settings are currently saved in the default configuration file, _ExorLive.Client.WebWrapper.exe.config_, in the application root.
+Once a user have launched the application, a second per-user configuration file named "user.config" is created in a subfolder of _%localappdata%/ExorLive/_.
-options:

-The user configuration file is saved at "%localappdata%\ExorLive\ExorLive.Client.WebWrappe*Url*(applicationId)\\(version)\user.config".
-The config file is created after running the webwrapper for the first time.
+### User config

+Found in a subfolder of `%localappdata%/ExorLive/`.
+If a value is blank, it copies the value from the global config file.

-- **BrowserEngine**: Default is **EoWebBrowser**, but this can be changed to **InternetExplorer** if you prefer to run the local Internet Explorer engine.
+- **BrowserEngine**: Default is `EoWebBrowser`, but this can be changed to `InternetExplorer` if you prefer to run the local Internet Explorer browser engine, or `WebViewBrowser` if you prefer to run on the new Microsoft Edge browser engine.
-  If a value is missing, it copies the value from the global config file (below).
+- **MinimizeOnExit**: Default is `True`.
+This will make the WebWrapper stay open in the context menu if the user closes it without signing out.
+This is to prevent the user having to sign in anew.
-- **CheckForUpdates**: If the application should check for updates on launch, and show a banner notice if there is available updates.
+- **CheckForUpdates**: Default is `True`.
+If the application should check for updates on launch, and show a banner notice if there is available updates.
-- **UpdatePath**: The current update channel.
+- **UpdatePath**: Default is blank.
+The current update channel.
 - **Top** / **Left** / **Height** / **Width** / **Maximized**: The webwrapper's
   window size and location on screen, saved for next time.
 - **ZoomFactor**: The current zoom level in the browser window.

-- **MinimizeOnExit**: Default is **True**.
-This will make the WebWrapper stay open in the context menu if the user closes it without signing out.
-This is to prevent the user having to sign in anew.
+### Application config

-The configuration file in the application root (usually "%appdata%\ExorLive\ExorLive Webwrapper\ExorLive.Client.WebWrapper.exe.config").
+The configuration file in the application root (usually `"%appdata%\ExorLive\ExorLive Webwrapper\ExorLive.Client.WebWrapper.exe.config"`).
+These settings might be overriden by the user's config file (above).

 - **BrowserEngine**: Default is **EoWebBrowser**, but this can be changed to **InternetExplorer** if you prefer to run the local Internet Explorer engine.
-  This setting might be overriden by the user's config file (above).
 - **ProtocolProvider**: Default is **ExorLive.Desktop.Arguments.Component,
   ExorLive.Desktop**.
 This can be modified to use another API protocol provider.
   See [WebWrapper API Interface](#markdown-header-webwrapper-api-interface).
 - **DistributorName**: This should be set to whichever company built the executable.
 It will get sent back to ExorLive so we can recognize the app (and maybe provide app-specific updates or options).
-- **Debug**: Default is **False**.
-Shouldn't need to be changed.
-Enables browser debugging.
-- **AppUrl**: Default is "<https://exorlive.com/app>".
-Can be changed to our testing environments or localhost.
+- **Debug**: Default is `False`.
+If set to `True`, it will write logfiles to a folder in _%temp%_.
+If you are using EoBrowser, it will enable a chrome debugging server on port 9223.
+- **AppUrl**: Default is `https:\\auth.exorlive.com\signin\`.
+This is the initial url that the webwrapper launches.
 - **RememberLoggedInUser**: Default is **True**.
 See [Single-Sign-On](#markdown-header-single-sign-on) below.
 - **SignonWithWindowsUser**: Default is **False**.
 See